Or a snorkeling trip in Belieze with a 3 night stay at one of those little cabanas over the water

 Throttle mapping makes the 2.7 adjustable in DD traffic

-The amount of space in the frunk/trunk is The frunk is 2x the size in my tessie.
+The amount of space in the frunk/trunk is :impressive: The frunk is 2x the size in my tessie.
 And it fits like 2/3 carry on bags.
 The trunk can fit another 2-3 carry ons.
 Just cavernous for a sports car!

 Trans/shifter/clutch are good.